shail10/image_caption/README.md

 Or, clone the repository(or, download), download all the requirements.txt file and run the prediction.py file.

-Note - You need to download the Flicker8K dataset in order to display the images whose caption you are prdicting.
+Note - You need to download the Flicker8K dataset and add the main folder to the repo in order to display the images whose caption you are prdicting.

 ## MODEL SUMMARY